S3-working-group/s3-practical-guide/content/src/defining-agreements/clarify-domains.md

 In the evaluation, ensure you consider the following aspects:

--   The value the delegatee brought to the organization by accounting for the domain.
+-   The value the delegatee(s) brought to the organization by accounting for the domain.
--   The delegatee’s work processes, and their collaboration with each other, with the delegator, and with the rest of the organization.
+-   The delegatees' work processes, and their collaboration with each other, with the delegator, and with the rest of the organization.
 -   How well the delegator takes care of their responsibilities.
 -   The design of the domain itself (and potentially the design of other related domains).
--   The delegatee’s competencies and skills in relation to the domain.
+-   The delegatees' competencies and skills in relation to the domain.
--   The [strategy](glossary:strategy) the delegatee follows to account for this domain.
+-   The [strategy](glossary:strategy) the delegatee(s) follows to account for this domain.

 Define: